High School Confidential! (film): In popular culture

-This film is sampled on White Zombie's album La Sexorcisto: Devil Music, Vol. 1 on four separate occasions: the "Do you want to start a rumble?" conversation, the "Drop it, buster!" line, the "tomorrow's a drag" poem, and the Columbus speech ("the only thing square about this world...").
+This film is sampled on White Zombie's album La Sexorcisto: Devil Music, Vol. 1 on four occasions: the "Do you want to start a rumble?" conversation, the "Drop it, buster!" line, the "tomorrow's a drag" poem, and the Columbus speech ("the only thing square about this world...").

 In the 1980 song "High School Confidential" by the Canadian new wave band Rough Trade (album: Avoid Freud), singer Carole Pope refers to the star of this film, Mamie Van Doren.

 The film notably features a nihilistic beat style poem titled "High School Drag" performed by cast member Phillipa Fallon.
-It was released as a single in 1958 as the B-side to “Christopher Columbus Digs The Jive", performed by John Drew Barrymore in the film.
+It was released as a single in 1958 as the B-side to “Christopher Columbus Digs the Jive", performed by John Drew Barrymore in the film.
 Cashbox magazine reviewed the single, and called it an "unusual affair that could make it."
 A contemporary reviewer for the film noted that Barrymore's "story of Columbus in jive talk" and Fallon's "shivery existentialist poem" were standout scenes in the movie.